gkal/TagIO_Server/standalone_server/README.md

 cargo build --release
 ```

-The executable will be available at `target/release/tagio_relay_server`.
+The executable will be available at `target/release/http_tunnel_server`.

+## License

+All rights reserved.
+TagIO Team © 2025.